ionic-team/collide/README.md

 - `npm install`
 - `npm install -g browserify`
 - `npm run build`
-- Generated collide.js is require/CommonJS/window friendly.
+- Generated file collide-io.js is require/CommonJS/window friendly.
 If you include it, it will be included as `window.collide`.

 ### API (quickly changing)